-The Skills Lab is a mandatory component of the curriculum.
+The Skills Lab is a mandatory component of the LPN to RN Transition Program curriculum.
 The Skills Lab may be held any day of the week and it is typically held Monday-Friday from 7:45 am - 2:00 pm.